usnistgov/REFPROP-cmake/README.md

 * If you want to make the Intel runtime dynamically linked into the shared library (this is necessary in order to load hundreds of copies of REFPROP in memory with the REFPROP-manager (see https://github.com/usnistgov/REFPROP-manager)), define the CMake flag ``-DREFPROP_DYNAMIC_RUNTIME=ON``.
 The default is to statically link the runtime, which is the right answers for most users and use cases.

-* If you want statically-linked system libraries when compiling on OSX or with MINGW on Windows, to improve, but not guarantee, that a binary built on one machine will run on another, you can define:
+* If you want statically-linked system libraries when compiling with MINGW, to improve, but not guarantee, that a binary built on one machine will run on another, you can define:
 ```
-cmake .. -DREFPROP_STATIC_LINK=ON
+cmake .. -DREFPROP_MINGW_STATIC_LINK=ON
 ```

 ## Instructions for MINGW builds on windows